Worldsheet Formalism for Decoupling Limits in String Theory: Generalization to Curved Backgrounds

 \subsection{Spin Matrix Theory and Nonrelativistic Holography}

-In the special case where $p=0$\,, the $\tau^u$ terms disappear in the MM$p$T action~\eqref{eq:expmmptfc}.
-Perform the transformation~\eqref{eq:ctg} from the Carrollian parametrization to the Galilean parametrization of the string worldsheet, together with $\lambda_A \rightarrow i \, \lambda_A$\,, we find that Eq.~\eqref{eq:expmmptfc} with $p=0$ becomes
+In this final subsection, we discuss an intriguing connection to a near BPS limit of the AdS/CFT correspondence.
+We focus on the special case where $p=0$\,, the $\tau^u$ terms disappear in the MM$p$T action~\eqref{eq:expmmptfccs}.
+Perform the replacement~\eqref{eq:ctg} with $e^0 \rightarrow i \, e^1$ and $e^1 \rightarrow i \, e^0$ mapping from the Carrollian parametrization to the Galilean parametrization of the string worldsheet, together with $\lambda_A \rightarrow i \, \lambda_A$\,, we find that MM$p$T string action~\eqref{eq:expmmptfccs} with $p=0$ becomes

 Furthermore, choosing $B^{}_{\mu\nu} = ( \tau^{}_{\mu}{}^A \, m^{}_{\nu}{}^B - \tau^{}_{\nu}{}^A \, m^{}_{\mu}{}^B ) \, \epsilon^{}_{AB}$\,, where $m^A$ is an arbitrary one-form, and replacing $(\tau^0, \, m^1) \rightarrow - (\tau^0, \, m^1)$\,, we find that the action~\eqref{eq:mm0t} becomes